Attorney General Secures Mental Health Reforms at Westchester Medical Center

 “For too long, vulnerable New Yorkers experiencing mental health or substance use crises have been met with inadequate care when they went to an emergency room for help,” James said.
 “Mental health care is medical care, and mental health crises must be treated as the emergencies they are.”

-The settlement, the first of its kind in the nation, addresses violations of the Emergency Medical Treatment and Labor Act, which requires hospitals to screen and stabilize patients with emergency conditions.
+The settlement, the first of its kind in the nation, addresses violations of the Emergency Medical Treatment and Labor Act, requiring hospitals to screen and stabilize patients with emergency conditions.
 The investigation revealed issues such as discharging patients with active suicidal ideation without proper stabilization, improperly medicating agitated children, and failing to prevent patients from leaving before discharge, leading to tragedies.

+Examples include an adolescent, recently suicidal and recommended for inpatient care, discharged without proper monitoring; a teenager in distress restrained, medicated, and discharged quickly without adequate stabilization; and a patient under monitoring who left the hospital unsupervised and passed away shortly after.
 The investigation also found that HealthAlliance Hospital kept a 40-bed psychiatric unit closed long after COVID-19 needs subsided, forcing patients to travel up to 90 minutes for care.
 A WMCHealth nurse testified in 2022 that this closure “eliminated all in-patient psych beds in Ulster County,” leaving patients stuck in emergency rooms for days.

 “Children experiencing serious psychiatric distress were put in danger by inadequate hospital protocol and procedures,” said Ron Richter, CEO of JCCA.
 “Now, thanks to Attorney General James, the children in our care and many others in Westchester will be able to get the emergency care they need.”